 Your engine’s computer requires the same components it was originally designed for, so make sure you verify what you need.
 You can’t just grab any engine from the same make and model and expect it all to work.
 While in some cases that is fine, most modern vehicles have very specific requirements and most vehicles have several powertrain options, so one engine won’t necessarily work with another’s components.
 This is of critical importance, so make sure you have the details before you order a remanufactured engine.

 Check out all the engine parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on remanufactured engines, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information or help on finding the best remanufactured engines for your vehicle, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.